Essay Four - AI & the Google Effect- Enhancement of Human Brain Power

 These changes in our environmental ecosystem could potentially support epigenetic tags which alter gene expression - related to our memories, focus and attention.

-AI agent speculates that more expensive brain real estate and energy budget required by multitasking might favor epigenetic changers which support rapid switching of attention over deep, focused concentration.
+AI agent speculates that more expensive brain real estate and energy budget required by multitasking might favor epigenetic changes which support rapid switching of attention over deep, focused concentration.

 Neurogenesis - the creation of new neurons (new brain cells) - is known to proceed in healthy individuals well into adult hood.